chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "IntentionsConfigurable.getDependencies uses a raw EP string not available in this SDK; it should reference the platform EP constant.", "PROJECT NOTE": "In settings/IntentionsConfigurable.kt, return listOf(com.intellij.codeInsight.intention.IntentionActionBean.EP_NAME) or remove getDependencies override if unnecessary.", "NEW INSTRUCTION": "WHEN referencing intention EP in Configurable.getDependencies THEN use IntentionActionBean.EP_NAME constant"
 }

+[2025-12-23 13:58] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Missing inspection description and undefined settings flag", "ROOT CAUSE": "The new inspection referenced a non-existent settings field and lacked its required description resource.", "PROJECT NOTE": "Inspections must have src/main/resources/inspectionDescriptions/<ClassName>.html and any feature flags must exist in PluginSettingsState before use.", "NEW INSTRUCTION": "WHEN create reports missing setting or inspection description THEN add setting and create description HTML"
+}

+[2025-12-23 13:58] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Missing inspection description and undefined settings flag", "ROOT CAUSE": "The new inspection referenced a non-existent settings property and lacked the required inspectionDescriptions/<ClassName>.html resource.", "PROJECT NOTE": "Inspection descriptions live under src/main/resources/inspectionDescriptions/<InspectionClassName>.html; add any new boolean flags to PluginSettingsState before use.", "NEW INSTRUCTION": "WHEN adding a new inspection class THEN define settings flag and add description HTML" }

+[2025-12-23 13:59] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Missing description and undefined settings flag", "ROOT CAUSE": "The inspection was created before adding its settings flag and required description resource.", "PROJECT NOTE": "Inspections here must have inspectionDescriptions/<ClassName>.html and any referenced settings must exist in PluginSettingsState before use.", "NEW INSTRUCTION": "WHEN create reports semantic errors for inspection THEN add setting and description HTML, then retry" }